-Throughout we have worked towards ensuring an early and effective devolution There were reports of Sinhala colonisation in the East even after the Agreement was signed.
-This naturally caused concern to the Tamils, particularly since large numbers of Tamils of the Province are still refugees, either in India or in the North.
-We have taken this up strongly with the Government of Sri Lanka to ensure that this does not happen.
+There were reports of Sinhala colonisation in the East even after the Agreement This signed. naturally was caused concern to the Tamils, particularly since large numbers of Tamils of the Province are still refugees, either in India or in the We have taken this up strongly North. with the Government of Sri Lanka to ensure that this does not happen.
 The Sri Lankan Government have agreed to the formation of a Monitoring Committee, consisting of all communities, to investigate complaints of fresh colonisation.